luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-modern man then start eating less frequently start learning how to eat once a day or twice a day in a six-hour window period so if you're gonna have lunch at 1 o'clock you should have dinner at 6 or 7 o'clock and that's it no snacking in between
+modern man then start eating less frequently start learning how to eat once a day or twice a day in a six-hour window period so if you're going to have lunch at 1 o'clock you should have dinner at 6 or 7 o'clock and that's it no snacking in between